-Micro-grants are available to AEN members in amounts of up to $4,000 to support initiatives during the 2020-21 academic year.
-Grants are aimed to support faculty who wish to develop educational or professional development initiatives on campus that further AEN’s mission.
-Initiatives may be aimed at confronting efforts to delegitimize Israel, educating about the Israeli-Palestinian conflict, affirming academic freedom and free expression on campus, or exploring relevant aspects of Israeli history, society, and culture.
+Micro-grants are available to AEN members in amounts of up to $4,000 during the 2020-21 academic year.
+Grants are aimed to support AEN members who wish to develop educational or professional development initiatives for their campus that further AEN’s mission.
+Initiatives may be aimed at exploring relevant topics in Israeli history, society, and culture; critically assessing BDS claims and arguments; discussing issues related to campus free speech and academic freedom; and educating about contemporary forms and expressions of antisemitism.
+For example, AEN members have used micro-grants to organize symposia on contemporary Israel, bring prominent speakers on academic freedom and free speech to campus, develop coursework on Zionism and Israel, subvent publications on BDS and anti-Zionism in the academy, and host relevant film festivals and lecture series.

 We will be pleased to work with members, at their request, to develop relevant programming.

-If you are interested in applying for a micro-grant, please fill out the application below with as much specific information about your initiative as possible (target date, desired invitees, and so on).
-What is your event trying to accomplish, and how does that align with AEN’s mission?
+If you are interested in applying for a micro-grant, please fill out the application below with as much specific information about your initiative as possible (target date, desired invitees, etc.).
+What are you attempting to accomplish, and how does that align with AEN’s mission?

 Applications will be reviewed on a rolling basis.
 All AEN members are welcome to apply for micro-grants, although priority will be given to those who have not previously applied.
 While grant awards will be made to AEN members, disbursement of funds should be arranged through a university department or program.